Gong vs Salesloft: Revenue Intelligence vs Sales Engagement

 Is Gong more popular than Salesloft?

-Gong appears in 0.0% of demand gen job postings vs 0.6% for Salesloft.
-No, Salesloft is more commonly required.
+Gong appears in 0.8% of demand gen job postings vs 0.8% for Salesloft.
+They appear at roughly the same frequency.

 Can I use both Gong and Salesloft?